Skip to main content

 Biographical/Historical Note

-John Randolph Neal was born on November 26, 1836 near Clinton, Tennessee.
-He studied law at Emory and Henry College, where he earned his degree in 1858.
+John Randolph Neal was born on November 26, 1836, near Clinton, Tennessee.
+He studied law at Emory and Henry College, earning his degree in 1858.
 He was admitted to the bar in 1859 and began practicing law in Athens, Tennessee.
-Neal served in the Confederate Cavalry during the Civil War and rose to the rank of Lieutenant Colonel.
+Neal served in the Confederate Cavalry during the Civil War and rose to Lieutenant Colonel.
 When the war ended, he settled in Rhea Springs, Tennessee, where he resumed his legal practice.
-Neal served in the Tennessee House of Representatives in 1874 and in the State Senate from 1878 to 1879.
+Neal served in the Tennessee House of Representatives in 1874 and the State Senate from 1878 to 1879.
 He was elected to the U. S. House of Representatives in 1885, where he continued to serve until his health began to fail in 1888.
-Neal died on March 26, 1889 in Rhea Springs, Tennessee.
+Neal died on March 26, 1889, in Rhea Springs, Tennessee.

-John R. Neal married Mary Elizabeth Caroline Brown and the couple had five children: John O'Brien (who changed his name to John Randolph after his father's death), George Franklin, Mary Permelia, Katherine, and Amanda.
-John Neal served as chief defense council in the famous Scopes Trial (1925), which challenged the Tennessee state law prohibiting the teaching of Charles Darwin's theory of evolution in public schools.
+Neal married Mary Elizabeth Caroline Brown and the couple had five children: John O'Brien (who changed his name to John Randolph after his father's death), George Franklin, Mary Permelia, Katherine, and Amanda.
+Neal served as chief defense counsel in the Scopes Trial (1925), which challenged the Tennessee state law prohibiting the teaching of Charles Darwin's theory of evolution in public schools.

 Arrangement